Information for Athletes

-Concussion is a type of brain injury, caused by a knock to the head or anywhere on the body where the force is transmitted to the head; it can also be caused by a fall.
-It commonly causes short-lived neurological impairment (impairs the functioning of the brain) and the symptoms may evolve over the hours or days following the injury.
+Concussion is a brain injury caused by a knock to the head or anywhere on the body, where the force is transmitted to the head.
+It can also be caused by a fall.
+Concussion involves temporary; neurological impairment.
+The symptoms may evolve over the hours or days following the injury.

-All concussions are serious.
+All concussion is serious.